-You can select "Every Beat" for the "Insert Tempo Changes" option to have the tempo changes reflect on each beat you have entered.
+u can select "Every Beat" for the "Insert Tempo anges" option to have the tempo changes reflect on h beat you have entered.

 When you press OK, you will see the bar lines are all lined up.

 Consolidate Audio Region